getify/foi-lang/README.md

 **Note:** To keep Record/Tuple syntax complexity to a minimum, *only* the `|    |` form of evaluation-expression (function invocation, operators, etc) is allowed inside the `<    >` literal definition.

-Strings are just syntax sugar for tuples of characters.
-Once defined, a string and a tuple of characters will behave the same.
+Strings are just syntax sugar for Tuples of characters.
+Once defined, a string and a Tuple of characters will behave the same.

 ```java
 def chars: < "H", "e", "l", "l", "o" >;